wwrechard/weierstrass/README.md

 setwd(directory_that_weierstrass_is_installed)
 library(weierstrass)
 ```
-The detail of functions are documented in the R-help docs for different functions.
+The detailed information of functions is documented in their R-help docs.
 Type
 ```
 ?weierstrass
 ```